Korean Committee of Space Technology: History

 Very little information on it is publicly available.
 It is known to have been founded sometime in the 1980s, and most likely is connected to the Artillery Guidance Bureau of the Korean People's Army.

 Operations

 The KCST was responsible for all operations concerning space exploration and construction of satellites.
 On 12 March 2009, North Korea signed the Outer Space Treaty and the Registration Convention, after a previous declaration of preparations for a new satellite launch.

 Facilities

-The KCST operated the Tonghae Satellite Launching Ground and Sohae Satellite Launching Station rocket launching sites, Baekdusan-1 and Unha (Baekdusan-2) launchers, Kwangmyŏngsŏng satellites.
+The KCST operated the Tonghae Satellite Launching Ground and Sohae Satellite Launching Station rocket launching sites, Paektusan-1 and Unha launchers, Kwangmyŏngsŏng satellites.

 South Korea and the United States accused North Korea of using these facilities and the rockets as a cover for a military ballistic missile testing program.